Msingi-AI/msingi1/README.md

 ### The Data

-#### Msingi1 Dataset
-We fed Msingi1 a diverse diet of Swahili text - about 705 million tokens from:

-- News articles (lots of these!)
-- Government documents
-- Literature and books
-- Religious texts
-- Wikipedia articles
-- Web content

-We split this into a training set (95%) and validation set (5%) to make sure the model was learning properly.

 #### Msingi1 153M Dataset
-For Msingi1 153M, we significantly expanded our dataset to 705 million tokens, approximately 8 times larger than the Msingi1 dataset.
+For Msingi1 153M, we significantly expanded our dataset to 705 million tokens, approximately 8 times larger than the original Msingi1 dataset.
 This expanded corpus includes:

 - Additional news sources from East Africa
 - More contemporary web content